George VI: Second World War

 Following the German invasion of Poland in September 1939, the United Kingdom and the self-governing Dominions other than Ireland declared war on Nazi Germany.
 The King and Queen resolved to stay in London, despite German bombing raids.
 They officially stayed in Buckingham Palace throughout the war, although they usually spent nights at Windsor Castle.
 The first night of the Blitz on London, on 7 September 1940, killed about one thousand civilians, mostly in the East End.
 On 13 September, the couple narrowly avoided death when two German bombs exploded in a courtyard at Buckingham Palace while they were there.
-In defiance, Elizabeth declared: "I am glad we have been bombed.
+In defiance, the Queen declared: "I am glad we have been bombed.
 It makes me feel we can look the East End in the face."
 The royal family were portrayed as sharing the same dangers and deprivations as the rest of the country.
-They were subject to British rationing restrictions, and U.S. First Lady Eleanor Roosevelt remarked on the rationed food served and the limited bathwater that was permitted during a stay at the unheated and boarded-up Palace.
+They were subject to British rationing restrictions, and the U.S. first lady Eleanor Roosevelt remarked on the rationed food served and the limited bathwater that was permitted during a stay at the unheated and boarded-up Palace.
 In August 1942, the King's brother, the Duke of Kent, was killed on active service.